+Pupils will see a maximum of three paintings as part of their facilitated visit.
 These sessions are designed to build children's confidence and enjoyment in looking at and responding to paintings.
-Through careful questioning and structured activities, gallery educators will help them to discover art for themselves, improve their observational skills, and discuss their findings.
+Through careful questioning and structured activities, Gallery educators will help them improve their observational skills and discuss their findings.

-The paintings selected will give an overview of the timeframe, genres, and themes included in the collection.
-Pupils will also explore changes in style, content, and painting technique over time, developing skills to start exploring on their own.
+The paintings selected will give an overview of the time frame, genres and themes included in the collection.
+Pupils will also explore changes in style, content, and painting technique over time, developing the skills to start exploring on their own.

 Myths and legends

-Pupils will explore the ways in which artists have told stories in paint; how they have plotted complex narratives, created atmosphere, introduced characters and engaged the viewer in the emotion of the story, all in a single canvas.
+Pupils will explore the ways in which artists have told stories in paint; how they have plotted complex narratives, created atmosphere, introduced characters and swept the viewer along in the emotion of the story, all in a single canvas.
 They will be encouraged to work through the story as it is portrayed in the painting, using the visual clues the artist has included, and give their own opinions and interpretation.
-This session is therefore suitable both as an introduction to the topic, and for groups who already have a working knowledge of myths and legends.
+This session is therefore suitable both as an introduction to the topic, and for those groups who already have a working knowledge of myths and legends.

 Materials, techniques, and processes